Jimboom7/AlphaJong/readme.md

 ## Known Problems

--Sometimes the game disconnects you for AFK.
+- Sometimes the game disconnects you for AFK.
 This usually happens if the window is minimized or you switch to another tab for a while (not having focus is fine, as long as the window is open).
 If that happens the bot will try to reconnect by reloading the page.

 ## Disclaimer